gpii-ops/gpii-infra/CI-CD.md

 ## Configure Github

    * Create a role account `gpii-bot` for use by `gitlab-runner`.
 Add it to the `gpii-ops` Organization.
-Add it to the `gpii-terraform` repo as a Collaborator with Write access.
+Add it to the `gpii-infra` repo as a Collaborator with Write access.
       * You'll need to accept the invitation using `gpii-bot`'s Github account.
    * Create an ssh key.
 Associate the public key with the `gpii-bot` Github account.
 Save the private key as `~gitlab-runner/.ssh/id_rsa.gpii-ci`.

 ## Configure Gitlab

-   * Import the `gpii-terraform` repo from Github into the `gpii-ops` Gitlab organization.
+   * Import the `gpii-infra` repo from Github into the `gpii-ops` Gitlab organization.
       * In that repo, disable all Shared Runners.
       * Note the Registration Token for this project.
 You'll need to give it to Ansible later.
    * Create a role account `gpii-bot` for use by `gitlab-runner`.
 Add it to the `gpii-ops` Organization with `Master` permissions.